Torres Strait Creole: Speakers

-The 2016 Australian census recorded 6,171 people who spoke Yumplatok at home, but linguists working on the language have estimated that from 20,000 to 30,000 Indigenous Australians spoke it as their first language in 2010.
+The 2021 Australian census recorded 7,776 people who spoke Yumplatok at home, up from 6,171 in the 2016 Australian census.
+Linguists working on the language have estimated that a considerably larger number, some 20,000 to 30,000 Indigenous Australians, speak it as a first, second, or third language.
 In 2007 a translation of the Bible was published, called the Holi Baibul, which was the first complete translation of the Bible into any Indigenous language within Australia.

-Most Torres Strait Islander people speak Yumplatok in addition to their local languages, and a 2014 study suggests that the numbers of people speaking Kriol are growing.
+Most Torres Strait Islander people speak Yumplatok in addition to their local languages, and a 2014 study suggests that the numbers of people speaking it are growing.
 It is widely used as a language of trade and commerce.

 Phonology

 Vowels

 The language has the following vowels (with some dialect variation):